 Most likely a yeast ear infection.
 My female pugs has had it a few times.
 You should take her/him to the vet to get a medicated ear wash.
-Then after it is treated wash her ears every few days to keep it under control.

 My neighbor's dog has had this smelly black looking tar like ear infection for about a year now.
 I don't know why she hasn't taken her to the vet yet.
 I was curious what it could be and if it can harm the dog?

 I found these answers for you...I am sad that the neighbor doesn't take the dog to the vet.

 Sounds like this may be a yeast infection or a bacterial infection.
 If it is a bacterial infection there is a risk that it will go into the inner ear.
 If it does it can destroy the animals balance mechanism.
 This cannot be repaired and almost always requires euthanasia because the animal cannot stay upright.
 I would warn your neighbor that the consequences of ignoring this can be awful for the animal.